microsoftgraph/microsoft-graph-docs.pt-BR/api-reference/beta/api/reportroot-getm365appplatformusercounts.md

 ### <a name="json"></a>JSON

-Se bem-sucedido, a **solicitação da propriedade** de conteúdo retorna um código `200 OK` de resposta e um objeto JSON no corpo da resposta.
+Se tiver êxito, solicitar a **propriedade de conteúdo** retornará um código de resposta e um objeto `200 OK` JSON no corpo da resposta.

 ## <a name="examples"></a>Exemplos

-### <a name="example-1-csv-output"></a>Exemplo 1: Saída CSV
+### <a name="example-1-csv-output"></a>Exemplo 1: saída CSV

-A seguir está um exemplo que saída CSV.
+A seguir, um exemplo que dá saída ao CSV.

 #### <a name="request"></a>Solicitação

-A seguir está um exemplo da solicitação para obter a **propriedade de** conteúdo.
+A seguir, um exemplo da solicitação para obter a **propriedade de** conteúdo.